 Benchmark Recruit Career Advice, Employer Advice, Clients...

-As businesses are embracing the 'new normal' way of working from home they are also beginning to re-establish their recruitment processes and conducting virtual interviews in line with the government guidelines.
+As businesses are embracing the 'new normal' way of working from home they are also beginning to re-establish their recruitment process and conducting virtual interviews in line with the government guidelines.

 Device, Power and Connection